 A parent whose child was receiving behavioral therapy from Crittenton told Hron that his daughter had shown the family the skills she had learned to modulate her emotions.
 He had found it helpful to understand what his daughter was experiencing and suggested that the Center teach parents the skills it was teaching their children.
 “We did two things with that information,” says Hron.
 “We recognized that a lot of what we’re teaching the kids, of course will be stronger if we’re involving the family.
 So, we initiated a convenient way for families to engage in short skill-building kinds of sessions, just like their kids are doing, so that they have common tools and understand things that are that way.
 And we let the kids teach it and that’s very empowering for the kids, and it sets up a whole different dynamic in the group.”

 Hron believes her organization could do an even better job closing the loop with those who provide feedback, though they do quite a bit internally with the feedback they receive.
 “We thank people who send us written responses; if there’s something, usually negative, that we need to follow up on, we always do that separately by phone or by personal correspondence about their specific issue.
-Internally, is shared with our board at a minimum quarterly, and we meet monthly with the leadership group, which is the directors of the departments across the entire organization and we identify any specific things that we need to address together there.
-The other group that sees is what we call our ‘plan for care committee.’
+Internally, [feedback] is shared with our board at a minimum quarterly, and we meet monthly with the leadership group, which is the directors of the departments across the entire organization and we identify any specific things that we need to address together there.
+The other group that sees [the feedback] is what we call our ‘plan for care committee.’
 At the end of the day, the people who are in charge of our quality management and our patient advocacy are driving that process and making sure that we’re being responsive.”

 To read more from CEP’s latest research on nonprofit perspectives and practices regarding beneficiary feedback, see the full report Hearing from Those We Seek to Help.